10 Essential Network Security Best Practices

 4. Back Up Data

 Backing up your files may seem like common sense.
-But any organization that has been hit with ransomware such as Petya or Wannacry will tell you just how important this best practice is.
-It is crucial for organizations to have a full working backup of all of data.
+But any organisation that has been hit with ransomware such as Petya or Wannacry will tell you just how important this best practice is.
+It is crucial for organisations to have a full working backup of all of data.
 That's true not only from a basic security hygiene prospective, but also as a tool to combat emerging attacks.

 5. Beware of Social Engineering

 The technology and IT security policies you implement neither replace common sense nor eliminate human error.
 Social engineering tactics have been used successfully for decades to gain login information and access to encrypted files.
 Attempts may come from phone, email and other communications with your users.
-The best defense is to…
+The best defence is to…

 6. Educate and Train Your Users